Kings topple Blackhawks, net fifth straight win

 Chicago outshot Los Angeles 15-6 in the second period and benefited from the attacking presence of defenseman Brent Seabrook, who had a few scoring chances while moving up into the Blackhawks’ offensive zone.

 The Blackhawks will enjoy a brief respite before traveling to Washington on Wednesday night.
+A three-game, five-day homestand follows.

-A three-game homestand follows, with two days between games.
-The Kings begin a three-game homestand Tuesday against the Minnesota Wild.
+The Kings begin a three-game homestand Tuesday against the Minnesota Wild, and are hopeful to benefit from the same scoring depth that served them well on the road.

+“That’s what we pride ourselves on, you know,” Kopitar said.
+“It’s not just the one guy or two guys doing it.
+It’s anybody on any given night.”

 NOTES: Kings C Torrey Mitchell made his club debut after joining the organization in a Nov.
 23 trade with the Montreal Canadiens.
 Mitchell, who hails from Canada, had encountered visa issues that delayed his arrival.
 He did not register a point after going scoreless in 11 games with Montreal. ...
 Blackhawks C Tanner Kero, D Michal Kempny and D Jordan Oesterle were healthy scratches, as were Kings C Nic Dowd and D Oscar Fantenberg. ...
 The Blackhawks lead the all-time series with the Kings, 93-76-17-7.